VandanaBuduru/602_Project_VandanaBuduru/FinalProject/readme.md

 **Conclusion:**

-Classificaion Problem is overcomed by evaluating variou factors such as Precision, Sensitivity, Recall, Specificity, F-Score, ROC-AUC Curve.Among all the algorithms between KNN,RandomForest,Xgboost,SVM ,"Randomforest model has improved the performance of the model"
+Classification Problem is overcomed by evaluating various factors such as Precision, Sensitivity, Recall, Specificity, F-Score, ROC-AUC Curve.
+Among all the algorithms between KNN,RandomForest,Xgboost,SVM ,"Randomforest model has improved the performance of the model"